 The science of eating together

 A study examined the association between family meal patterns and disordered eating, which is defined as unhealthy weight control behaviors, binge eating, and chronic dieting, in adolescent girls and boys.
-We hope everyone can agree that “healthy” must be defined as a person who is not struggling with disordered eating.

 The study found that more frequent family meals, placing a high priority on family meals, and a positive atmosphere at family meals are positively correlated with fewer cases of disordered eating.